Heat-related illnesses are preventable.

 - Learn about ways to keep your home cool during the summer (e.g., keep window shades or drapes drawn and blinds closed on the sunny side of your home)

 - If you have an air conditioner, make sure it works properly before the hot weather starts.
 Otherwise, find an air-conditioned spot close by, where you can cool off for a few hours during very hot days (e.g., local pool, library, recreational centre, mall).
-Call 211 for available options
+Call 211 for available options.
+(NOTICE: Access to facilities listed here may be unavailable due to the COVID-19 pandemic).

 For young children and babies: